 Getting together for food, drinks, music, and salsa dancing is a big part of Colombian culture.
 Plaza Colombian Coffee regularly hosts live music.

-3842 S Congress Ave, South Austin, plazacolombiancoffee.com
+3842 S Congress Ave, Austin, TX, plazacolombiancoffee.com

 The Meteor